 Fr.
 Rory Brady, PP

-Please feel free to contact either of the above, should you have any questions or queries.
-We would be delighted to hear from you.
+Please feel free to contact Fr Brady, should you have any questions or queries.
+He would be delighted to hear from you.
 Alternatively, contact your local priest.

 Vocation Links & Resources